 How Much Time Do You Have?

 This question applies to large and small scenarios.
-How much time do you have right now, per day, or per week?
-But also how much time do you have left in life?
-How much time with your parents, your children, your favorite dog Toto?
+How much time do you have right now, per day or week?
+But also, how much time do you have left in life?
+How much time do you spend with your parents, your children, and your favorite dog Toto?

 When these types of articles are written, there’s an underlying assumption that you already balance time and money in your own life.
 We’ll help you with the money part, and you figure out how to fit it all into your busy life.
 But I think that’s a poor assumption from us writers.
 It’s not an easy balance to strike!

 Is a 20% longer workweek worth 20% more pay?
 Is a 100% longer week worth doubling your pay?
 For some, the answer is yes, and for others, no.